marcguico-tot/order-diagnostics-tool/README.md

 - The only host permissions requested are `admin.shopify.com` (order lookup) and `docs.google.com` (compliance sheet, only used if you set one) — it can't read or modify any other site
 - Storefront config and the compliance sheet URL are stored locally via `chrome.storage.local`, never transmitted anywhere by this extension

-## A note on the popup losing focus
+## Why the side panel instead of a popup

-Chrome destroys a popup's entire page — and all its JS state — the instant it loses focus (e.g. you click outside it).
-Reopening isn't "restoring a hidden window," it's a completely fresh load.
-This isn't something an extension can override; it's how Chrome manages popups.

-Two ways this is handled here:

-- The popup **auto-restores the last order you loaded** (via `chrome.storage.local`) when reopened, so an accidental click-away doesn't lose your place.
-Click **Clear** to dismiss it and start fresh.
-If you happen to be on a Shopify order page when you reopen it, though, that takes priority — it auto-fetches the order you're currently looking at instead of the restored one.
-- If you're going to be working an order for a while, use **⤢ Full view** instead — that opens the same UI in a real tab, which behaves like a normal webpage and won't vanish on blur.
+The tool started as a `default_popup`, which has two real problems: it floats on top of the page as a disconnected overlay (so it covers whatever you were looking at — the order's fraud banner, shipping/billing info, etc.), and Chrome destroys the entire popup and its JS state the instant it loses focus, so an accidental click-away meant losing your place.

+Switching to the **Side Panel API** fixes both: it docks alongside the page instead of covering it, and it stays alive as long as it's open rather than getting torn down on blur.
+The last-order restore behavior (via `chrome.storage.local`) is still in place as a backstop in case the panel does get closed and reopened, but it's no longer doing as much heavy lifting as it was when this was a popup.

+If you're on an older Chromium browser without Side Panel API support (pre-Chrome 114), this extension won't work as-is — it would need `default_popup` added back to `manifest.json`'s `action` as a fallback.

 ## Known limitations

-- Chrome/Chromium only (Manifest V3); untested on Firefox or Safari
+- Chrome/Chromium only (Manifest V3), and specifically **Chrome 114+** for Side Panel API support; untested on Firefox or Safari
 - Requires you to already be authenticated in `admin.shopify.com` for the store you're querying — the extension rides your existing session, it doesn't log in for you
 - Store handles for custom domains aren't auto-discoverable and must be added manually the first time
 - Not published to the Chrome Web Store — every user loads it as unpacked, and reinstalling/removing the extension clears its local config